DevRuibin/local-dependency-forwarder/README.md

 Tips:
 - Use unique `localPort` values per environment to avoid conflicts.
 - The panel shows a tooltip/explainer if a port is already in use.
+- If `sshAddKeys` files exist, the extension will try `ssh-add <file>` before starting forwards (non-blocking).
+Missing files are skipped.

 ### Usage
 1. Command Palette → `Local Dependency Forwarder: Open Panel`